gurbindersingh/playground/python/readme.md

 wrapped in a `Task` object.

 Tasks are used to run coroutines _concurrently_.
-That means that when we schedule two tasks they will be executed at the "same" time (with the event-loop switching back and forth between them whenever one calls `await`).
+That means that when we schedule two tasks they will be added to the event-loop at the same time.
 An example for this can be found in the [how-to](how-to/async-await.py) directory.